 Oops!
 I did it, again.
 I wrecked the scooter.

-I was zigging and zagging my way to the Stratosphere by way of side streets.
-I didn’t know this route at all, but being the 1100-foot landmark is never difficult to locate, I didn’t think it necessary.
-But then I made a left-hand turn onto perhaps the most bizarre road in the entire country.
-I was in the left-hand lane.
-But after a few moments I noticed markings indicating that it was a bus lane.
-I moved over one lane to the right.
-It was also a bus lane!
-The far right lane was separated by a white-dashed line.
-Only they weren’t lines at all (I can thank my poor night vision for that) — they were medians.
+I was weaving my way to the Stratosphere when I made a left-hand turn onto a most bizarre little street.
+I was in the far-left lane when I noticed markings that it was for buses only.
+I moved to the right — also a bus lane!
+The far right lane was separated by white-dashed lines.
+Only they weren’t lines at all…

 The scooter wasn’t quite right.
-Something in on the rear end seemed misaligned and I quickly discovered that half of my right brake lever was missing by lodging a small fragment of it in my hand.
+Something in on the rear end seemed misaligned and I soon discovered that half of my right brake lever was missing as I lodged a small fragment of it into my hand.
 But I made it home.
-When I got off the bike though, my right knee gave way a bit sideways and sent a sharp pain up and down my leg.
-Oh no. No, no, no, no, no (I can’t afford medical bills).

 An hour after I went to bed I knew I had problems.
 I was completely immobilized.
 Every little micro-movement produced an unbearable screaming pain throughout my entire leg.